 Article 38 Monitoring committee

-1. The Member State shall set up a committee to monitor the implementation of the programme ('monitoring committee'), after consultation with the managing authority, within three months of the date of notification to the Member State concerned of the decision approving the programme.
+1. Each Member State shall set up a committee to monitor the implementation of the programme ('monitoring committee'), after consulting the managing authority, within three months of the date of notification to the Member State concerned of the decision approving the programme.

 The Member State may set up a single monitoring committee to cover more than one programme.

-2. Each monitoring committee shall adopt its rules of procedure, which shall include provisions regarding the prevention of any conflict of interest and the application of the principle of transparency.
+2. Each monitoring committee shall adopt its rules of procedure, including provisions regarding the prevention of any conflict of interest and the application of the principle of transparency.

-3. The monitoring committee shall meet at least once a year and shall review all issues that affect the programme's progress towards achieving its objectives.
+3. The monitoring committee shall meet at least once a year and shall review all issues that affect the progress of the programme towards achieving its objectives.

-4. The rules of procedure of the monitoring committee and the data and information shared with the monitoring committee shall be published on the website referred to in Article 49(1), without prejudice to Article 69(5)
+4. The rules of procedure of the monitoring committee and the data and information shared with the monitoring committee shall be published on the website referred to in Article 49(1), without prejudice to Article 69(5).

-5. Paragraphs 1 to 4 shall not apply to programmes limited to the specific objective set out in Article 4(1)(xi) of the ESF+ Regulation and related technical assistance.
+5. Paragraphs 1 to 4 of this Article shall not apply to programmes limited to the specific objective set out in point (xi) of Article 4(1) of the ESF+ Regulation and related technical assistance.

 Article 39 Composition of the monitoring committee

-1. The Member State shall determine the composition of the monitoring committee and shall ensure a balanced representation of the relevant Member State authorities and intermediate bodies and of representatives of the partners referred to in Article 8 through a transparent process.
+1. Each Member State shall determine the composition of the monitoring committee and shall ensure a balanced representation of the relevant Member State authorities and intermediate bodies and of representatives of the partners referred to in Article 8(1) through a transparent process.

 Each member of the monitoring committee shall have a vote.
 The rules of procedures shall regulate the exercise of the voting right and the details on the procedure in the monitoring committee in accordance with the institutional, legal and financial framework of the Member State concerned.